wp-plugins/simple-revisions-delete/readme.txt

 The plugin adds a discreet link in the post submit box, next to the default revisions counter (see screenshots section).
 When you click on it, it will purge the appropriate post revisions via AJAX (no JS is also support).
 It also add a new bulk action option in the post/page row view to let you purge revisions of multiple posts at once.

+Since v1.3 you can delete a single revision at once (see screenshots).

 [See plugin's page](http://b-website.com/simple-revisions-delete-free-wordpress-plugin "Plugin's page")